Fssc 22000 food safety system certification

 SCOPE - FSSC 22000

-The FSSC 22000 standard, just as ISO 22000, applies to all organisations directly or indirectly involved in food safety in all links of the food chain, such as food producers, feed producers, retailers and the food packaging industry.
+The FSSC 22000 standard, just as ISO 22000, applies to all organisations directly or indirectly involved in food safety in all links of the food chain, such as food producers, retailers and the food packaging industry.
 According to FSSC 22000, the Food Safety Management System (FSMS) can be applied to any type of organisation within the food chain, both in the Netherlands and internationally, regardless of the size, number of employees or the nature of the (primary) business activities.

 CERTIFICATION PROCESS - FSSC 22000